DanielaSfregola/twitter4s/README.md

   tweet <- client.tweet(status = "Test with media", media_ids = Seq(upload.media_id))
 } yield tweet
 ```

-### Examples
-Have a look at the repository [twitter4s-demo](https://github.com/DanielaSfregola/twitter4s-demo) for more examples on how to use this library.
-Also, a completed list of the supported functionalities is provided in the [Documentation](https://github.com/DanielaSfregola/twitter4s#documentation) section.

 ### Documentation
 The complete scaladoc with all the available functionalities for the `TwitterRestClient` can be found [here](http://danielasfregola.github.io/twitter4s/1.1/api/index.html#com.danielasfregola.twitter4s.TwitterRestClient).